Goldorion/Fabric-Generator-MCreator/SECURITY.md

 If you happen to find a security vulnerability in MCreatorFabricGenerator, immediately report an issue with the bug fix template.
 Issues that have [SECURITY] in their title will be handled as soon as possible after review.

 Depending on the severity, it can take upto a few days to fix.
+**MCreatorFabricGenerator is not affiliated with MCreator.
+Report vulnerabilities with it only to us**